matloff/fasteR/README.md

 ```

 Here we use **load** to input the data, which was stored in R's
 compressed form.
-This a function will be explained in [Lesson
+This function will be explained in [Lesson
 16](#less10), but for now, the point is that this was necessary to
 preserve the R factor structure of some of the variables.